catseye/Tamsin/README.markdown

     + 2
     ? expected '1' found '2'

+Evaluation order can be altered by using parentheses, as per usual.

+    | main = "0" & ("0" | "1") & "1" & return ok.
+    + 0 1 1
+    = ok

 Note that if the LHS of `|` fails, the RHS is tried at the position of the stream that the LHS started on.
-So basically, it's "backtracking".
+This property is called "backtracking".

     | ohone = "0" & "1".
     | ohtwo = "0" & "2".